 Some folks wrap the leaf around their hand, forwards and backwards many times until the leave is uniformly pliable and the curled sections flattened.
-Others use a section of bamboo with slots cut partway down one side of one end and do a similar process.
+Others use a section of bamboo or PVC with slots cut partway down one side of one end and do a similar process.

 Yet another approach is to use a pasta machine and let the machine rollers help with the softening.
 Care must be taken when using the pasta machine that the rollers are not too close together.
 An over compressed leaf can cause problems later during the weaving process when the leave is moistened and the leaf expands to its original size or delaminates.

 The pictures below show a lauhala roller made by my wife Helen’s uncle.
 The top picture shows the long view.
 The horizontal board is clamped onto a table top when in use.
 The next two views show opposing sides of the working mechanism.
 In practice, the thick end of the lauhala is inserted between the two dowels and the handle turned.
 When the end of the lauhala is reached the process is reversed as many times as needed to flatten and soften the lauhala.

 Lauhala holding side of the roller

 If I have a choice in Hilo, I like to dry the leaves on the grass.
 When spread out, there’s space all around the leaves for the water to evaporate.
 Also the leaves don’t seem to become as brittle when doing it this way.

 When the leaves are pliable and dry, they are rolled into a kuka’a as described in the two videos mentioned above.
 Leaves should be stored for at least a week in the kuka’a before using so that the leaves will remain flat when they are unrolled.